 When people ask me what I love doing most, my answer is always the same: writing.
 Writing gives me purpose and catharsis.
 When I write, I feel less helpless, less voiceless, less of a victim in this world of chaos.
 Writing gives me a grip on reality.

-And yet, I spend more time trying to sabotage that self-declared favourite activity in order to do cleaning, walking the dog, working, calculating the taxes, shopping, running errands, or rewatching Game of Thrones, to name but a few.
+And yet, I spend more time trying to sabotage that self-declared favourite activity in order to do cleaning, walking the dog, working, calculating the taxes, shopping, running errands, or rewatching Game of Thrones.

 When I stopped listing all the excuses I could think of, my friend said: